arnoudj/FrankenStat/README.md

 # An Arduino Thermostat

 The FrankenStat conists of 2 arduino's.
 The first is the MCP, which has the controls, display and the logic.
-The 2nd Arduino, the BC, controls the CV burner.
+The 2nd Arduino, the Bit, controls the CV burner.
 Both Arduino's communicate through a 433MHz link.

 Parts:

 - 2x Arduino Nano
 - 2x MCP9701 Thermistor
-- Hitachi HD44780 compatible LCD screen
+- Hitachi HD44780 compatible LCD screen with I2C interface adapter
 - DS1307 RTC
 - 2x Buttons
 - LED